 Ball pythons are relatively fast growers.
-At maturity, a minimum of 40 gallons is required.
+At maturity, a tank size of 48″ x 24″ x 24″ is required.
 You may even have to get a bigger one down the road as your snake continues to grow.

 Note: You also don’t want to go too big with the setup – ball pythons need places to curl up and feel secure.
 Too much open space can stress your snake out.
 This is where plenty of hides come in handy.

 Ball Python Heating Requirements

 Ball pythons are cold-blooded, so you’ll need to provide a heat source to create a healthy habitat.

 You’ll want to create a proper thermal gradient for your ball python.
 This might sound complicated if you’ve never heard of it, but it’s actually pretty simple.

 A thermal gradient just means that your tank needs to provide a range of temperatures for your snake, rather than one consistent temperature throughout.